-How can a diver avoid nosebleeds?
+How can divers avoid nosebleeds?

 Seeing red